Quuxplusone/Advent/adventure-family-tree/field-guide.md

     A very rusty sword with a ruby-studded hilt is embedded in the boulder!_
     GET SWORD succeeds, but a cave-in blocks the passage back out.
+    You must BREAK SWORD to recover just the hilt.

 - PLAT0550 (MALM1000): _You are in a small chamber to the east of the Hall of Mists.
     The walls are composed of rough red sandstone.
 There is a large,